-The Honors Academy Residential Learning CommunityThe Honors Academy Residential Learning Community is open to any incoming freshman residential student accepted into the Honors Academy.
+The Honors Academy RLC is open to any incoming freshman residential student accepted into the Honors Academy.
 High school scholars must have a cumulative grade point average of 3.5 and an ACT composite score of 25 or a SAT score of 1260.
-Park scholars already enrolled must have completed a minimum of one semester at Park earning a 3.75 cumulative GPA.
+Park scholars already enrolled must have completed at least one semester at Park with a 3.75 cumulative GPA.

 The Honors Academy RLC provides a supportive atmosphere for Academy participants to enhance a high level of academic achievement.
 Participants work closely with peers who share their insights and expertise on both their academic and residential living experiences.
 The Honors Academy RLC is steeped in a tradition of service learning, which is a vital part of the residential community’s experience.

 “Because members of the Honors Academy already support one another in their classes and complete service learning, seek internships and apply for scholarships, the opportunity for them to also interact through a living and learning community is exciting.
 The Honors Academy RLC will further enrich a student’s experiences at Park and help participants gain the confidence and personal skills that are essential for successful careers and post-graduate education.”

 Assistant Dean, College of Liberal Arts and Sciences